craigerm/add-ons/README.md

 </div>
 ```

-### Loading New Content
+Note that newly loaded pages of content won’t be blended in order to maintain the current scroll position when the content is inserted into the DOM.
+If strict chronological order is required, call the [blend method](#blend) on the [load event](#load).

+### Manual Pagination

-New content can be loaded by calling the plugin’s `nextPage` method.
-This may commonly be called when users interact with a button or UI control, like so:
+New content can be loaded on any desired event by calling the plugin’s [nextPage method](#nextpage).

+#### Example

 ``` js
 $('.next').click(function() {